 “What do customers want in a bicycle safety helmet?”
 Ask this question of the manufacturers and they will tell you sleek design, aerodynamics, colors, air flow and other things.
 We like these things too, but interestingly, “Safety” was not in the list of the manufacturers I asked.

 Ask the question “What is your company doing to increase safety in bicycle helmets?“, most give a rather perplexed look.
 After giving themselves a few seconds to compose, they all mentioned passing safety standards, and adding MIPS.
 Most of them dodged further questions on this line.

 These 2 questions and the respective answers are eye-opening.
 They shouldn’t be, but reactions to the second question particularly show that “safety” is not an important part of the discussion.
 Yet, it’s the main point of putting the helmet on your head in the first place.
 It seems the distractions of style have moved the conversation away from that main point.
 Why can’t we have both increasing safety AND great style?
 Of course we can, we just need to focus on it.

 More about MIPS

 MIPS was a prominent feature in nearly all the helmet displays at Interbike.
 Both MIPS, and all the marketing to support it.
 I don’t wish to belabor the point, but I did have some very interesting conversations.

 On asking, nearly all said how great it was, but again on asking, nearly all agreed there is no data to demonstrate it or prove it.
 Goes to show the value of a great advertising campaign.
-If you say it enough people eventually begin to believe it even if there is nothing to substantiate it.
+If you say it enough, then people eventually begin to believe — even if there is nothing to substantiate it.
 This is certainly the case with MIPS.
 To me this is a very scary situation when our safety is concerned.